 Remembering Latrell Sprewell – The Angriest NBA Dunker Ever

-Before Latrell Sprewell was known as the $100 million man just trying to feed his kids, the Knick who almost delivered a championship to New York in 1999, and the Warrior who choked his coach, the All-NBA first teamer was arguably a top 3 shooting guard in the 90s.
-He could could shut down the league’s best scorers or blow past any defender (even though he could only go right) and finish with an angry 2-hand dunk that rivaled Charles Barkley’s gorilla slams from his Philly days.
+Before Latrell Sprewell was known as the $100 million man just trying to feed his kids, the Knick who almost delivered a championship to New York in 1999, and the Warrior who choked his coach in 1997, the All-NBA first teamer was arguably a top three shooting guard in the league.
+He could shut down the league’s best scorers or blow past any defender (even though he could only go right) and finish with an angry two-hand dunk that rivaled Charles Barkley’s gorilla slams from his Philly days.
 He was that good and as unique as the spinning rims he made popular in 2001.

 Back in July, my favorite angry comedian/actor/podcaster/director/celebrity hooper/guest on NBA shows, Michael Rapaport, visited Milwaukee and conducted a live interview with my favorite angry dunker and asked that question, along with every question I’ve wanted to ask him over the past 20 years.